gauharbains/polus-plugins-dl/polus-smp-training-plugin/README.md

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

 ## Core Functionality
 The details and usage of the plugin is provided in the section below.
-The repository consists of twp plugin manifests, one each for binary and cellpose type segmentation but they both use the same codebase.

 - **Binary Segmentation**: The plugin can be use to train models for binary segmentation.
 To do this, select segmentationType as Binary and provide path to the binary labels in `labelsDir`.
 - **Cellpose Segmnetation**: This functionality is still a work in progress.
 To enable the plugin to train models for cellpose type segmentation, select segmentationType as Cellpose and provide path to ground truth vectors in `flowfieldDir`.